Meena1907/IterationIQ/docker-image-sharing.md

 # 🚀 Sharing Docker Images for Hosting - Complete Guide

 ## 📋 Overview
-This guide covers all the methods to share your Jira Hub Docker image for hosting and deployment across different platforms and environments.
+This guide covers all the methods to share your Spark Docker image for hosting and deployment across different platforms and environments.

 ---